Salesian Sisters of Don Bosco: History

 A year later their first boarding school and primary school was recognized by the educational authorities of Castelletto d’Orba.
 On October 8, 1874, the Salesian Sisters were able to open their first house in Borgo San Martino.
 They carried on the tradition of the Salesian Oratory (a place where young people could gather to enjoy themselves, learn, and grow in their faith, safe from harm), ran workshops to educate young women to help them to be self-sufficient.
-The work of the Salesians Sisters was not limited to a schoolroom as they participated in social justice works and teaching trades to young women and girls.
+The work of the Salesians Sisters was not limited to a schoolroom as they participated in social works and teaching trades to young women and girls.

-Sr. Mary Mazzarello and her first companions were able to profess their perpetual vows, after studying with the Sisters of St. Anne for their religious formation, on August 28, 1875 in the presence of Don Bosco.
+Sr. Mary Mazzarello and her first companions were able to profess their perpetual vows, after studying with the Sisters of St. Anne for their religious formation, on August 28, 1875, in the presence of Don Bosco.

 Their first house outside of Italy was opened in 1877 in Nice, France.
 November 9 of the same year Mother Mazzarello and the first missionaries were received in an audience by Pope Pius IX, a great friend and supporter of Don Bosco.
 Five days later the first missionary sisters departed for Uruguay.

 After many years of revision, discussion and consultation, Don Bosco was able to give to the Daughters of Mary Help of Christians the first printed version of their Constitutions on the feast of the Immaculate Conception, December 8, 1878.
 In February 1879 the motherhouse of the congregation moved from Mornese to Nizza Monferrato.

 The year 1880 saw the second missionary expedition of the Salesian Sisters to Patagonia (Argentina), as they followed their Salesian brothers who had prepared the way for their arrival.
 In 1881, Mother Mazzarello took ill and died at Nizza Monferrato on May 14, at age 44.
 At the time of her death there were 26 houses and 166 Sisters.

 In 1888, the FMA established their first house in Chile.